Franco Harris: Death and tributes

 Immediately after his death, many gave public tributes.
 Terry Bradshaw, who had found out about Harris's death from his wife after seeing a text message from Mel Blount, had just seen Harris two weeks prior, filming material related to the Immaculate Reception's anniversary and was in a "state of shock".
 Bradshaw praised Harris, saying that "as a teammate, he was just the best."
 Steelers president Art Rooney II, who like the rest of the Rooney family was close to Harris, said through a statement by the team that "From his rookie season, which included the Immaculate Reception, through the next 50 years, Franco brought joy to people on and off the field.
 He never stopped giving back in so many ways.
 He touched so many, and he was loved by so many."
 In addition to Penn State itself, two Penn State alumni with connections to the Steelers—Harris's former teammate Jack Ham and current Steelers tight end Pat Freiermuth—also paid their respects to Harris.
 Other tributes would later come out by current and former Steelers as well as other Pittsburgh celebrities such as Joe Greene, Jerome Bettis, Najee Harris, Ben Roethlisberger, Hines Ward, Tony Dungy, T. J. Watt, Trai Essex, Arthur Moats, James Conner, current Steelers head coach Mike Tomlin, Charlie Batch, Kurt Angle, Mark Madden, Tony Dorsett, Darrelle Revis, Billy Gardell, and Joe Manganiello; the Penguins and Pirates also paid tribute.
-The December 27, 2022 episode of Pittsburgh Dad covering the aforementioned Steelers-Raiders game (a 13-10 Steelers win) featured a tribute to Harris from the titular character.
+The December 27, 2022, episode of Pittsburgh Dad covering the aforementioned Steelers-Raiders game (a 13-10 Steelers win) featured a tribute to Harris from the titular character.

+Shortly after Harris's death, there was a street named after him in Mount Holly, New Jersey where he went to high school (Rancocas Valley Regional High School).
+The former Ridgeway Street is now known as Franco Harris Way.

 Despite only playing briefly with the Seahawks, the team also acknowledged Harris's passing; other tributes from the NFL came from the Raiders, Baltimore Ravens, Emmitt Smith, Michael Irvin, Shannon Sharpe, Eric Dickerson, O. J. Simpson, Barry Sanders, Larry Csonka, Jack Youngblood, and NFL commissioner Roger Goodell.
 Longtime ESPN personality Chris Berman paid tribute to Harris.
 Presidents Joe Biden and Barack Obama also paid tribute to Harris.
 U.S. Senator-elect John Fetterman released a statement mourning Harris, who supported his 2022 candidacy.

-The Steelers held a public viewing for Harris at Acrisure Stadium on December 27, 2022 prior to the family holding a private funeral service.
+The Steelers held a public viewing for Harris at Acrisure Stadium on December 27, 2022, prior to the family holding a private funeral service.